 Students who are absolutely, positively sure they must attend a specific program at a particular university should be open to the possibility of attending classes at a bridge or affiliated campus for freshman (and sometimes sophomore) year in order to gain admission into that program.
 The more popular and/or competitive the program is, the greater the likelihood some students will get bridged, depending on how competitive their applications are compared to the rest of the pool.
 If your priority is graduating from a certain program at a certain school, then embrace the benefits of bridging and keep your eyes on the eventual prize.

 If you’re not completely sold on the university in the first place, like my student in the example above, then pursue your other options by all means.
 But do keep in mind that participating in a bridge program has a lot to offer—financially and academically—and, after all, you wind up with the same degree at the end of four years regardless of where you spend your first two.

-Find the right academic program for you with our College Search tool.
+Find the right college for you (whether you join a bridge program or not) with our College Search tool.